 Persistent exhaustion and tiredness: Almost half of women with endometriosis experience frequent fatigue, with many experiencing frequent bouts of insomnia, depression and stress.
 It is thought that widespread fatigue in women with endometriosis may be caused by inflammation in the body which activates the immune system, causing fatigue.

 Spotting between periods: Spotting is characterised by very light bleeding between periods that lasts for two days or more.
-The bleeding is caused by endometrial polyps bleeding throughout the month.
+The bleeding is caused by endometrial polyps, or extra pieces of tissue that grow inside your body, bleeding throughout the month.

 Coughing blood: In rare cases, where the endometrial tissue grows on the lung, some women may cough blood.
 However, it is important to note that this symptom is extremely rare and often only occurs in extreme cases of endometriosis.